 The hardening market will accelerate the need for insurance providers to enhance their technological and digital capabilities to improve operational efficiency and maximise the short period of profitable growth that a hard market can provide.

-Insurance providers will have a growing backlog of surveys as a result of lock-down and social distancing combined with the continued added pressure to survey more risks.
-The only way through this backlog whilst lockdown measures remain in place it to use a combination of data, remote surveying and technology such as SurveyorTech Connect.
+Insurance providers will have a growing backlog of property surveys as a result of lock-down and social distancing combined with the continued added pressure to survey more risks.
+The only way through this backlog whilst lockdown measures remain in place is to use a combination of data, remote surveying, and technology such as SurveyorTech Connect.